elinsky/ml-interview-dojo/ml-rapid-fire/model-evaluation/validation/09-bias-variance-cv.md

 # Bias-Variance in Cross-Validation

-**Q:** How does k affect bias-variance in k-fold CV?
+**Q:** How does k affect the bias and variance of the CV performance estimate?
+- What we're estimating
+- Higher k effect on estimate bias (with reason)
+- Higher k effect on estimate variance (with reason)
+- Typical k values

 **A:**

-- Higher k: less bias (more training data per fold)
-- Higher k: more variance (folds more similar)
-- Lower k: more bias, less variance
+- **Goal**: estimate generalization error of a model trained on full dataset
+- **Higher k → lower bias**: each fold trains on (k-1)/k of data, closer to full-data model
+- **Higher k → higher variance**: training sets overlap heavily → correlated estimates → averaging helps less
-- k=5 or k=10 is typical compromise
+- **Typical values**: k=5 or k=10 balances bias-variance; LOOCV has lowest bias but highest variance

 **See also:** [[202101080742 Cross Validation (K-Fold)]]